ying-tang/help-documentation/_troubleshooting/Cannot_See_New_vCPUs.md

 You can update quotas using the command line by following the examples at http://ibm-blue-box-help.github.io/help-documentation/openstack/userdocs/quotas/#compute-quotas

+**Q.** How does overcommitting CPU work?

+**A.** Turning on overcommitment of CPU affects how the nova scheduler places new instances across your hypervisors.
+It limits on which compute node you can place new instances.
+If you were trying to place a new VM on your cluster before and didn't have enough CPU resources to do so, overcommit gives you that room.
+Existing VMs will use the resources they were assigned with.
+For example, a VM with 16 vCPUs will continue to use 16 vCPUs.

+The performance of existing VMs doesn't suddenly decrease when you turn on overcommit.
+Overcommit affects the number of vCPUs that are presented to nova scheduler internally when scheduling new instances to be placed on hypervisors.
+Also, an instance will never overcommit against itself, only against other instances.
+As long as you are not running every single instance on one compute node at 100% at the same time, performance will not be significantly degraded and the linux scheduler will efficiently balance the load between VMs.

+To maximize performance, allocate the minimum amount of virtual processors necessary for each guest operating system to successfully operate.
+Do not allocate virtual processors to guest operating systems that the guest operating systems do not need.

+**Q.** What's the difference between leaving overcommitment of CPU off and leaving it on?

+**A.** Without overcommit, each VM gets its own cores, and nova won't place them on top of each other.
+So one spiky VM won't necessarily impact another VM on the same hypervisor, barring whatever base operating system processes get slowed down by one or more cores being spiked.

+With overcommit, VMs on the same hypervisor share cores when spikes happen, so you may want to avoid placing multiple known spiky VMs on the same compute node.
+You wouldn't want, for example, two DB servers in a master-master configuration on the same node.
+You can place them on separate nodes via anti-affinity groups, as described at https://raymii.org/s/articles/Openstack_Affinity_Groups-make-sure-instances-are-on-the-same-or-a-different-hypervisor-host.html Note that you can only do this with new VMs.
+Existing VMs that you want on different compute nodes would have to be re-deployed to take advantage of anti-affinity placement.

 For more information, see:

 * https://bugs.launchpad.net/horizon/+bug/1202965